Recalf/Python/Web-Scraping Projects/README.txt

 Hi,
-These are my projects, you can see the extent of my abilities in them, also as you'll see in the first one (my latest project "JobsHuntingScrape" py script right now) is that i used a module, in which i've spent a lot of time to create, with it i can solve captcha v2 or v1 without using any subscription like 2captcha  + other basic measures to not get detected as a bot when using the scraper
+These are my projects,
+in the "JobsHuntingScrape" script, you'll see that i used a module named Captcha, its a module that i've spent quite a lot of time to finish, with it, i can solve captcha v2 or v1 without using any subscription like 2captcha  + i made some basic measures to not get detected as a bot while using the scraper

-So, the first file is a dynamic web scraper that selects dynamic filters and click on links to scrape jobs details (adresses + contact info including email, which they were in a bit of a messy state to scrape) and put them in organized csv files
+So, the first file "JobsHuntingScrape" is a dynamic web scraper that selects dynamic filters and clicks on links to scrape jobs details (adresses + contact info including email, which they were in a bit of a messy state to scrape) and puts them in organized csv files
-The second one is a basic bot that plays cookie clicker game with the ability to buy upgrades...
+The second one "CookiesGame" is a basic bot that plays cookie clicker game with the ability to buy upgrades...
-The third one is a project that goes to a bicycles site and scrapes the geometry and sizes tables and puts them into a csv
+The third one "VeloPandaTables" is a project that goes to a bicycles site and scrapes the geometry + sizes tables and puts them in organized format in a csv